 Download the JD program brochure.

 Concord Law School graduates discuss the online JD program.

-The Juris Doctor program at Concord is a four-year, part-time program.
+The Juris Doctor program focuses on the knowledge and skills necessary to be an effective member of the legal profession.
 Students work through the academic program much like they would if they were enrolled in a bricks-and-mortar law school.
 At the start of the first year, students are assigned to a section.
 They meet regularly as a group in their synchronous classes.
-They get together outside of class --online, on the telephone, and, on occasion, students arrange to meet face to face.
+They also get together outside of class—online, on the phone, and occasionally face to face—as they connect with a “study buddy” or form study groups.
 When the section completes the year, students tell us they know more about each other and have developed closer relationships than often resulted from their experiences in a traditional classroom environment.

 Concord technology enables students to approach their coursework on a typical law school schedule.
 Courses are not completed one subject at a time in isolation.
 Students balance the demands of the four or five courses in which they are enrolled.
 Consequently, they benefit from the integrated learning that takes place as they build knowledge and skills as progress is made through the curriculum.